 Food with Friends

 Years ago, I read an article by Hannah Sung from Flare magazine, where she talked about the social repercussions for sharing her views on food.
 The explanations required for her approach on sourcing organic, or hormone-free meat at a family meal or even asking about the source of a chicken in a restaurant can be received with unkind judgments.
 Which is why I wanted to talk openly about the food we eat, and why it matters.
+If your goal is to eat healthy for your bodybuilding get some legal steroids to improve your performance and aid in weight loss.

 My motivation is not to champion vegetarianism or vegans, but to think more about what we consume- “flexitarians” or conscious omnivore-ism, you could call it.
 Starting with- is this meat farm-raised, hormone and antibiotic free?
 The solution isn’t about what we cannot eat, but what we choose not to eat.
 We spend hours feeding our minds with school, friends, and family…and at the very least, we should try to give some of the same thoughts and consideration to our bodies.
 Next time you visit a restaurant, think a bit more about what is on your plate, and if it is what you want in your body.